 The U.S. Department of Education's Repayment Plans and Calculators website offers examples of loan repayment plans for some of the most common federal student loans.

 The National Student Loan Data System (NSLDS) is the U.S. Department of Education's central database for federal student aid (FSA).
-If you've received FSA, NSLDS lists your complete FSA history, including grants, loans, and other financial aid.
+If you've received FSA, an NSLDS history is available on your dashboard on studentaid.gov and lists your complete FSA history, including grants, loans, and other financial aid.
 It also lists your current loan servicer.
-To login to NSLDS, you use your Federal Student Aid ID (the same FSA ID used to sign the Free Application for Federal Student Aid [FAFSA]).
+To login to studentaid.gov, you use your Federal Student Aid ID (the same FSA ID used to sign the Free Application for Federal Student Aid [FAFSA]).

 Please note: Institutions that enter into an agreement with a potential student, student, or parent of a student regarding Title IV, HEA loan are required to inform the student or parent that the loan will be submitted to the National Student Loan Data System (NSLDS), and will be accessible by guaranty agencies, lenders, and institutions determined to be authorized users of the data system.